fablabbcn/smartcitizen-data/tasks/README.md

 # Task automation

 This folder contains the `json` files that describe the batch processes to be done by the scripts in `src/models/batch.py`.
-An example of the usage of this functionality is shown in `notebooks/batch_analysis.ipynb`:
+An example of how to run it is shown in `notebooks/batch_analysis.ipynb`:

 ```
 # Load the object